 PM 02-07-05

-IES determines reasonable compatibility of reported income at application and at REDE when electronic sources of income are available through clearances.
+Reasonable compatibility is used to determine if reported income may be used to determine eligibility for medical cases.
+IES determines reasonable compatibility of reported (declared) income at application and at redetermination when electronic sources of income are available through clearances.
 To view the reasonable compatibility calculation in IES, run eligibility then click on the reasonable compatibility tab in the EDG summary.
-In situations where clearance data is not available, reasonable compatibility can be calculated manually comparing reported income and the hard copy proof of income.
+When reported income is LESS than the standard and the income verification obtained electronically is MORE than the standard, apply reasonable compatibility to determine if additional verification or information is needed.

 Reported Income |